 The Dietrich Law Firm P.C.'s aggressive, tenacious and hardworking Buffalo, New York car accident lawyers understand that injuries caused by cars, SUVs and trucks can have long-lasting impacts on your life.
 We will zealously fight to obtain the best result for your car accident.

 New York State is a No-Fault state.
 Therefore, after a car, SUV or truck accident in New York, your medical bills and lost wages are paid by the No-Fault insurance company for the vehicle you were in, without regard to who was at fault for the accident.

 New York State has a “Serious Injury” threshold.
-This is a law that defines who is entitled to compensation above the payment of medical bills and lost wages through No-Fault insurance.
+This is a law that defines who is entitled to compensation for pain and suffering resulting from a traditional car accident.

 Interestingly, it is commonly not apparent whether a person who was recently in a car, SUV or truck accident would be categorized as having a “serious physical injury.”

-It is extremely important for every person who was involved in a car, SUV or truck accident to consult with Buffalo car accident lawyer Jed Dietrich, Esq. and his top rated team at the Dietrich Law Firm P.C. as soon as possible.
+It is extremely important for anyone injured in a car, SUV or truck accident to consult with Buffalo, New York car accident lawyer Jed Dietrich, Esq. and his top rated team at the Dietrich Law Firm P.C. as soon as possible.

 - Move to a Safe Location

 Immediately following an accident, you should move your vehicle to a safe location and turn off the engine.
 It is important that you move away from high traffic areas.
 Use cones, flares and other warning devices to alert other drivers of the motor vehicle accident.

 Check if you are injured as soon as you are safe.
 If you are hurt, immediately dial 911 and seek emergency medical assistance.
 If you are unsure, it is always better to be safe than sorry.
 Seeking medical attention quickly is beneficial.
 You should document all of your physical complaints and which medical treatment providers you see.

 - Dial 911 and Call the Police